SteelCompendium/data-bestiary-md-dse/Draw Steel Bestiary.md

 **Ajax Will Pay Well for These Specimens (Villain Action 1)**\
 Keywords: Area, Weapon\
 Distance: 5 cube within 10\
-Target: All enemies in the cube
+Target: All enemies in the cube\

-**Effect**: The marauder lord uses Levitating Axes against each target.
+Effect: The marauder lord uses Levitating Axes against each target.
 The marauder lord makes one power roll against all targets.

 **Don’t Let Them Escape!
 (Villain Action 2)**\
 Keywords: Area\
 Distance: 5 burst\
-Target: All allies in the burst
+Target: All allies in the burst\

-**Effect**: Each target shifts up to their speed.
+Effect: Each target shifts up to their speed.
 The marauder lord then uses Levitating Axes.

 **Test Your Metal!
 (Villain Action 3)**\
 Keywords: —\
 Distance: Ranged 10\
-Target: special
+Target: special\

-**Effect**: The marauder lord creates three 2-square metal objects in unoccupied squares within distance.
+Effect: The marauder lord creates three 2-square metal objects in unoccupied squares within distance.
 When the marauder lord uses Magnetomancy, they can additionally target one of these objects.

 #### SERVITOR BATTLE WALKER